• OpenMindTours on Instagram

 Monte Testaccio Tour: the ceramic vases' dump in Imperiale Rome

-Explore, on our tour, Monte Testaccio, the artificial hill over 50 meters high and with a diameter of 1 kilometer, created in Imperial Rome through the systematic accumulation of non-reusable terracotta vessels for transporting oil, thus reduced to fragments and properly stacked.
+Explore Monte Testaccio on our private tour of Rome.
+This artificial hill of over 50 meters high and with a diameter of 1 kilometer, was created in Imperial Rome through the systematic accumulation of non-reusable terracotta vessels for transporting oil, thus reduced to fragments and properly stacked.

 Where did so many terracotta jars come from, and why were they systematically disposed of in the largest landfill of ancient Rome?